Rag Quilt Instructions

 You're going to LOVE rag stitching!

-Here are instructions to make the type of primitive rag quilts that I sell on this website.
+Here are instructions to make the type of primitive rag quilts that we display on this website.
 I encourage you to try making your own if you enjoy sewing.
-Of course I am hoping that you will buy your homespun fabric or your precut quilt squares here!
+Of course I am hoping that you will buy your homespun fabric or your pre-cut quilt squares here!
 But if not, please be sure that you use 100% cotton HOMESPUN fabric.
 Other cottons just do not fray as well.

-See a chart below for the approximate number of fabric squares you would need to make various size quilts.
+See the chart below for the approximate number of fabric squares you would need to make various size quilts.
 The FINISHED size of each square will be about 1.5 inches less than the starting size due to seam allowance and shrinkage.
-Please remember that this style of quilting will require more fabric than just a quilt top because this style includes the top AND the liner.
+Please remember that this style of quilting will require more fabric than just a quilt top because this style includes the top AND the back side as well.

 Please feel free to link to this page.
-Credit to Jubilee Homespun would be appreciated.
+Credit to Jubilee Homespun Fabric would be appreciated.

 Rag Quilt Instructions: